sgang007/sangi1.0/README.md

 - [x] Create Android app which uses google speech API and recognizes text.

+- [x] Send text via bluetooth in form of txt file.

 - [ ] Create an ICE client and server.

 - [ ] Create a remote PC app to get data from Android app over wifi.